 Best way to get around this problem?
 Use Dee’s simple yet genius DIY hack: wrap sisal rope around the poles.
 Makes this tree much more durable, and quite honestly looks pretty attractive as well.

 This tree comes in black, dark brown, beige, and grey.
 So lots of options in case the standard black doesn’t quite match your furniture.

 If you don’t want to risk the carpeting on the poles being demolished, you’re probably better off grabbing a floor-to-ceiling cat tree like this one – one that’s already got sisal rope wrapped around the poles.

 The Furhaven Tiger Tough Cat Ladder comes in far fewer colour options.
 That being said, between this grey and white variant and the beige/cream option, my guess is you’ll find one or the other will easily match your furniture at home.

 Have a cat who loves hiding spots?
 Need a thin, narrow tree that’s ideal for multiple cats who don’t always get along to enjoy at once?

 The only downside?
 This cat tree may not be ideal for overweight cats, as they may have issues climbing the tree and fitting into the somewhat narrow hiding spots.

-The Trixie Santander is the only other cat tree that has integrated hiding spots, and while it certainly doesn’t have as many as the Trixie Esma from spot #3, based on reviews, the Santander seems to be a lot more sturdy.
+The Trixie Santander is another floor-to-ceiling cat tree that has integrated hiding spots, and while it certainly doesn’t have as many as the Trixie Esma from spot #4, based on reviews, the Santander seems to be a lot more sturdy.

 Similar Products That May Work Out Better

 This cat climber can easily be fastened to a door without any drilling, but you can also attach it to the wall or to the side of a wardrobe by drilling it in if you prefer.